 After completing the pre-accreditation process in spring 2016, each college submitted a self-study report and then welcomed NLN CNEA on-site program evaluators to campus in fall 2016.
 Wilson’s bachelor’s and master’s of science in nursing degree programs and Concordia Alabama’s bachelor of science (RN-BSN) degree program were each granted initial accreditation for a term of six years, through February 2023.

 NLN CNEA Pre-Accreditation Candidacy Application Deadlines

 Pre-accreditation candidacy applications submitted by April 10, 2017 will be considered at the June 22-23, 2017 Board of Commissioners meeting.

 Pre-accreditation candidacy applications submitted by August 14, 2017 will be considered at the October 19-20, 2017 Board of Commissioners meeting.

-Pre-accreditation candidacy applications submitted by December 4, 2017 will be considered at a February 2018 Board of Commissioners meeting.
+Pre-accreditation candidacy applications submitted by November 13, 2017 will be considered at the February 26-27 2018 Board of Commissioners meeting.

 NLN CNEA Joins Other Accrediting Agencies in Nursing Education in Historic Collaboration to Issue Joint Statement

 The National League for Nursing Commission for Nursing Education Accreditation (NLN CNEA); the Accreditation Commission for Education in Nursing (ACEN); and the Commission on Collegiate Nursing Education (CCNE) have come together around the issue of academic progression in nursing.
 The three, which set national standards for nursing programs across the spectrum of higher education, released a joint statement affirming their endorsement of academic progression models in nursing.
 The statement was developed in cooperation with the Robert Wood Johnson Foundation Academic Progression in Nursing (APIN) program.
 This is the first time the three accrediting bodies have collaborated on a statement addressing nursing education.